Our opt-out preferences can be found here: https://schooltheatre.org/opt-

 For safety reasons, IU’s dorms have measures in place to track access and movements within the buildings.
 Students found to have left their floors after curfew will risk being sent home at their own expense.

-Your dorm is your home for the event — please treat it respectfully.
-Keep your room locked to prevent theft.
+Attendees are responsible to Indiana University for any damage to their room or campus property.
 Do not remove, alter, or damage any campus property.
 This includes posting messages on dorm windows.

 To prevent fires and furniture damage, burning incense and candles is not permitted.